If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Text

-Nearly every single piece of dialogue is subtitled in the game's files, regardless if the dialogue is part of a cutscene or not.
+Nearly every single piece of dialogue is subtitled in the game's files, regardless of whether the dialogue is part of a cutscene or not.
 This includes all the grunts and all of the minigame banter, which are normally played without subtitles in-game.
-In most cases, the subtitles are exactly as one would expect, but one particularly noteworthy exception is that in the Snake Pursuit minigame, Johnny's line "Another gem gone!" is bizarrely subtitled "Damn, another gem gone."
+In most cases, the subtitles are exactly as one would expect, but one particularly noteworthy exception is that in the Snake Pursuit minigame, Johnny's voice line "Another gem gone!" is instead subtitled "Damn, another gem gone."
 This never shows up in-game, but it's still a bit jarring to see mild profanity in a game for children.
-The reason of this is unknown, even though it's likely due to an angry developer who was going crazy with the subtitles.
+The reason for this is unknown, though it could be due to the word 'damn' not being considered to be as harsh a word in British English as American English, meaning it was possibly part of the original recorded voice line.